evgeniybryzh/SSLCheckScript/README.md

 # SSLCheckScript is a simple nodeJS app for checking the expiration date and status of SSL certificates of selected domains.

-Fast andy easy to use.
+# Fast and easy to use.

 # Getting Started with SSLCheckScript: